 The reality is that it’s very difficult to get a rabbit to stop digging once they’ve decided on a place to tunnel into.
 They often have a single-minded determination, making it almost impossible to convince them to stop.
 There are really only two courses of action:

 - Distract your rabbit by convincing them to dig into something else.
 You can give them cardboard boxes, cat scratcher mats, or make a digging box for your rabbit.

 - Cover the area where your rabbit has decided to tunnel.
-Cover the area with plastic mats, flattened cardboard boxes, or an area rug that’s okay for your rabbit to destroy.
+Cover the area with plastic mats (the kind you would put under a desk chair), flattened cardboard boxes, or an area rug that’s okay for your rabbit to destroy.

 The best plans for getting your rabbit to stop digging into the carpet combine both of these methods.
 While you cover up the corner that your rabbit has been digging into, you can also provide them with other ways of using their digging instincts.

-You can even plan ahead for the possibility of your rabbit’s digging habits, by covering likely areas ahead of time.
+You can even plan ahead for the possibility of your rabbit’s digging habits, by covering likely areas before they start destroying anything.
 Rabbits are often prone to digging into the corners of the room or into areas underneath furniture.
 By covering up these areas before your rabbit even has a chance to find them, you can help to protect the carpet in your home.

 Digging into the litter box

 Digging into the litter box is most often a boredom activity for rabbits.
 If your rabbit is left in their enclosure all day, especially if it’s too small, they will often resort to digging into their litter box to vent their frustration.
 Usually if you can improve your rabbit’s living environment, they will stop digging into the litter box and making a mess all the time.